TomReece1/league-app/README.md

 Free champion rotation (done).
 Search for a player and display: name, icon, level, rank, most played champion(s), recent games, challenges (ordered by nearest to completion).
+Lore???
+Random champion facts?
+Champion info like hp and mana and abilites
+Champion play stats like pick rate and win rate